 When?
 July 25th 2014, 12: 00 – 2:00 pm

-Our event will feature a complimentary barbecue, raffle prizes and a playlist of music written by musicians affected with hepatitis.
+The CSIH event in Ottawa will feature a complimentary barbecue, raffle prizes and a playlist of music written by musicians affected with hepatitis.
 The event will educate attendees on the disease through offering information on hepatitis transmission and prevention, as well as offering vaccinations for hepatitis A and B and testing for hepatitis C and B. Follow up services will be provided for those who test positive.

 Carefirst Family Health Team